Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Effects of Delay Mismatch on Cascoded Class-D PA Output Power

-The delay mismatch between the PMOS and NMOS switching signals introduces duty cycle distortion on circuits such as class-D PAs.
-In particular, this effect becomes critical in cascoded/stacked inverter-based topologies, where the reduced output pulse width degrades overall performance.
-To evaluate this impact, two scenarios are considered: an ideal cascode class-D PA, whose transistors are modeled as ideal switches, and a non-ideal case incorporating realistic device and interconnect delay.
+In many applications, it can be beneficial to simultaneously output the input voltage to the level-shifter ($V_{DDL}$) and the output voltage ($V_{DDH}$).
+Specifically, this can be useful in mixed-domain circuits, where a control signal crosses supply-domain boundaries but must remain synchronous with the controller, or in cascoded class-D \acp{PA}.
+An example cascoded switch for such a \ac{PA} is shown in \Cref{fig_ls_sw}, where the PMOS and NMOS devices connected to the supply must be switched simultaneously by two different voltage signals.
+Any delay mismatch between the PMOS and NMOS switching signals can introduce a duty-cycle distortion.
+In the particular case of the cascoded class-D PA, the reduced output pulse width degrades the circuit’s overall performance.
+To evaluate this impact, two scenarios are considered: an ideal cascode class-D PA, in which the transistors are modeled as ideal switches, and a non-ideal case incorporating realistic switching parasitic capacitance and resistance.